AiJared/Python-RoadMap/OOP/OOP_Readme.md

 2. **Abstraction**

 The idea behind abstractio is to break a complicated system down to its most fundamental parts.
 Consequently, describing the parts of a system involves naming them and explaining thier functionality.
 The application of abstraction paradigm to the design on data structures gives the rise of **abstract data types** (ADTs).

+An ADT is a mathematical model of data structure that specifies the type of data stored, the operations supported on them and the types of parameters of the operations.